Goa economy bears the brunt of India's coronavirus lockdown | DW | 04.01.2021

 "As the season ends, so do our means of livelihood," she added.

-'Standing in the sun all day isn't easy, but what's the alternative?
-This is the only way we can stay alive,' said the 25-year-old
+"Standing in the sun all day isn't easy, but what's the alternative?
+This is the only way we can stay alive," an artisan says

 Under regular circumstances, it is nearly impossible to find accommodation in the more popular areas of Goa, especially toward the end of December.
 This year was different.